 For any questions, read our Express Lanes Community Grant Program Overview and Guidelines for the full scoop on grant opportunities.

 We have the green light to extend the 95 Express Lanes 10 miles south to Fredericksburg.
 Together with Virginia DOT and our design-build contractor Branch-Flatiron, we have construction underway now.
 This project – we like to call Fred Ex – will make traveling through the I-95 corridor in Stafford County easier and faster.

 Drivers can expect Fred Ex to pick up where the 95 Express Lanes currently end, just past Route 610 in Stafford County, and extend to near Route 17.

 This project will also:

-When Fred Ex is wrapped up, it’ll connect with the future 395 Express Lanes.
+When Fred Ex is wrapped up in 2022, it’ll connect with the future 395 Express Lanes.
 This will offer drivers an uninterrupted Express Lanes corridor between the Potomac and Rappahannock Rivers.
 Just like the 495 and 95 Express Lanes, you’ll need an E-ZPass® or E-ZPass® Flex to drive the Lanes.
 Cars with 1 or 2 people will pay to use the Lanes with an E-ZPass® or E-ZPass® Flex set to non-HOV mode.
 But how does free travel sound?
 If you have a headcount of 3 or more people and your E-ZPass® Flex set to HOV mode, you’ll ride for free on the 395 Express Lanes.
 Not to mention, motorcycles can travel toll-free without an E-ZPass® and buses will welcome passengers with the price of a standard fare.

 For information about this project and how it may affect your community, get in touch with Brent McKenzie at 571-620-7911 or firstname.lastname@example.org.